 FSA or HSA?
 What to Consider During Open Enrollment

-In November, many Americans will be choosing their health care benefits for 2022, either through their employers or the U.S. health care exchange.
+In November, many Americans will be choosing their healthcare benefits for 2024, either through their employers or the U.S. healthcare exchange.
 Along with medical insurance options, you may have an opportunity to invest in a health flexible spending arrangement (FSA) or a health savings account (HSA).
 Choosing the best one for your needs, however, depends on how you plan to use the money.

 Both FSAs and HSAs allow you to put aside money for healthcare expenses in a tax-advantaged way.
 But they also have a few major differences, including who qualifies, how much you can contribute each year, and how long you can wait to spend the money on qualifying medical expenses.